Understanding Low Back Pain | Postural Pain Syndrome

 • The Neural Control System Coordinates and controls the muscles to stabilize the spine in the neutral zone.

 If the muscles are weak, lack adequate endurance, and are not functions correctly, controlling the spine posture and movements will be difficult and often lead to pain.
-Typically, individuals with this type of pain will experience it after long periods of standing or sitting.
+Typically, individuals with this type of pain will experience symptoms after long periods of standing or sitting.
 The pain often improves with movement, only to return after exposing the spine to another episode of prolonged posture.

 Key Populations Prone to Postural Pain